JLSteenwyk/orthosnap/docs/index.rst

 	# install orthosnap
 	pip install orthosnap

-**Note, the virtual environment must be activated to use orthosnap.**
+**Note, the virtual environment must be activated to use OrthoSNAP.**

-After using orthosnap, you may wish to deactivate your virtual environment and can do so using the following command:
+After using OrthoSNAP, you may wish to deactivate your virtual environment and can do so using the following command:

 .. code-block:: shell